galtproject/galtproject-docs/en/Whitepaper.md

 - room tokens - are same as Land plot tokens, except that each of them do not represent a land plot, but a specific area of a building.
 As Land plot tokens, they store geographical coordinates.
 Information of room topology is stored in IPLD by using IPFS protocol;
 ![Accurate Rooms coordinates and topology in smart contract](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-09-big.png)
 - package tokens - represents one or several Room tokens, united by the owner;

-Land or real estate objects, unlike other real assets, such as cars, art objects and others, have the mathematical property of uniqueness.
-They physically occupy an unambiguous position in space and can be uniquely determined only by their geographic coordinates.
-Two land plots, houses or rooms cannot physically have the same geographical coordinates.
-This means that an algorithm can be created that will ensure absolute data consistency on these objects.

 ### Geospatial Data Management
 The presence of a consistent registry of land plots, buildings and rooms objects allows owners to split and unite such objects without involving third parties.
 Owner can split and merge object's geospatial data within its original boundaries.
 If token contains geographic coordinates of land plot, owner can split initial plot for any amount of land plots within initial boundaries.
 On other way if owner has two tokens of two bordering land plots, he can merge them into one.
 This principle works the same with Rooms.
 For those operations computational geometry algorithms are used: Weiler–Atherton clipping algorithm, Martinez-Rueda clipping algorithm, Sweep line algorithm, Ray casting algorithm and others.